design-tokens/community-group/technical-reports/format/composite-types.md

 ## Border

 Represents a border style.
-The type property must be set to the string “border”.
-The value must be an object with the following properties:
+The `type` property MUST be set to the string `border`.
+The value MUST be an object with the following properties:

 - `color`: The color of the border.
-The value of this property must be a valid [color value](#color) or a reference to a color token.
+The value of this property MUST be a valid [color value](#color) or a reference to a color token.
 - `width`: The width or thickness of the border.
-The value of this property must be a valid [dimension value](#dimension) or a reference to a dimension token.
+The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `style`: The border's style.
-The value of this property must be a valid [stroke style value](#stroke-style) or a reference to a stroke style token.
+The value of this property MUST be a valid [stroke style value](#stroke-style) or a reference to a stroke style token.

 <aside class="example" title="Border composite token examples">